temitopeog/feature-flag-debt-manager/README.md

 3. Click on "Add" to add the webhook to your channel.
 4. Customize the name and profile picture of the webhook, and click "Create".
 5. Copy the webhook URL provided.
+6. **VERY IMPORTANT** - Remove protocol from the hostname: When specifying the hostname in your request options, remove the protocol (https://) and only include the hostname (hooks.microsoft.com).
+The https module automatically uses HTTPS protocol.

 ## Contact